khaledfouda/prosper-data-visualization/README.md

 # visualizing states of prosper.com borrowers

 ### Gist
-the visualization can't be viewed on gist from this link : http://bl.ocks.org/bekaa/raw/8e4ca9f935443ba6ddeb2ad5df4402e6/
+the visualization can be viewed on gist from this link : http://bl.ocks.org/bekaa/raw/8e4ca9f935443ba6ddeb2ad5df4402e6/

 ------------